 ARMY / DEFENSE KNOWLEDGE ONLINE (AKO) SPECIFICS

-All Army AKO users who have a CAC are being migrated to DISA's Enterprise Email and will no longer be able to access their AKO webmail via username / password.
-It will require 100% CAC use from https://web.mail.mil.
-Please look at this page for support.
+All Army AKO users who have a CAC should now be migrated to DISA's Enterprise Email this means you will no longer be able to access your AKO webmail.
+EEmail requires 100% CAC use from https://web.mail.mil.
+Please look at this page for EEmail support.

 You can also use the "old" webmail